Find out what it takes for a glass to be a beer clean glass.

 Lacing Test

 The lacing test happens after a glass has been filled with beer (so we recommend not wasting your finest pours with this particular test).
-As a beer is consumed, the foam should adhere to the inside of the glass in uniform, parallel rings forming a lace pattern.
-If there is film, there may be a random pattern from the foam or no pattern at all.
+As the beer is consumed, the foam should adhere to the inside of the glass in uniform, parallel rings forming a lace pattern.
+If there is a film, there may be a random pattern from the foam or no pattern at all.

 If using a glass washing machine, it’s imperative that you dedicate this machine to bar and beer glassware only.
 Wash glasses at a hot temperature (between 130º and 140º) and use the correct detergent, sanitizing, and/or rinsing agents.
 Check concentrations daily and regularly service the machine to keep its performance where.

-How to dry beer clean glassware?
+How to dry beer clean glassware

 Store your beer clean glassware in a stainless-steel wire basket for maximum air circulation.
-Do not dry glassware on a towel, rubber drain pad or any other smooth surface as they can transfer odors to the glass and slow the drying process.
+Do not dry glassware on a towel, rubber drain pad, or any other smooth surface, as they can transfer odors to the glass and slow the drying process.
 Glassware should be stored in an area free of odors, smoke, grease, or dust.

 And, despite what your favorite sports bar might do, glassware should not be kept in a freezer.
 Beer glasses can be chilled to 36-40 degrees, but a frozen glass can create foaming.
 The ice crystals cause a rapid release of CO2.
-Beer served at near frozen temperatures can also numb taste buds, which makes for a bland tasting experience.
+Beer served at near-frozen temperatures can also numb taste buds, which makes for a bland-tasting experience.

 KegWorks